fledit-sh/fsfw-from-zero/README.md

 It is recommended to start with this workshop.

+## Structuring your project and managing third-party dependencies

+OBSW usually becomes very complex as more and more features and functionality is added.
+We need to split the software into smaller dedicated modules as this happens to keep complexity in check.
+This workshop shows how this is done with CMake.
+Another common task is the integration of third-party libraries.
+In general, this is a painful process in C/C++ with no built-in package management and an archaic header system.
+This workshop will attempt to alleviate some of the pain by showing how to integrate a CMake compatible library by example.

 ## Object Manager and TMTC handling workshop

 This chapter will introduce the object manager and expand the knowledge of the tasks workshop